ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/reddit-comments.md

 # Reddit comments dataset

-This dataset contains publicly-available comments on Reddit that go back to December, 2005, to March, 2023, and contains over 7B rows of data.
-The raw data is in JSON format in compressed `.zst` files and the rows look like the following:
+This dataset contains publicly-available comments on Reddit that go back to December, 2005, to March, 2023, and contains over 14B rows of data.
+The raw data is in JSON format in compressed files and the rows look like the following:

 ```json
 {"controversiality":0,"body":"A look at Vietnam and Mexico exposes the myth of market liberalisation.","subreddit_id":"t5_6","link_id":"t3_17863","stickied":false,"subreddit":"reddit.com","score":2,"ups":2,"author_flair_css_class":null,"created_utc":1134365188,"author_flair_text":null,"author":"frjo","id":"c13","edited":false,"parent_id":"t3_17863","gilded":0,"distinguished":null,"retrieved_on":1473738411}